All’s well that ends well: Novak Djokovic scripts perfect finale to an imperfect Aus Open campaign

 In his much-praised post-match speech, Medvedev said Djokovic was “like a God” to him back when he was a player ranked in the 500s and how the Serb made him feel comfortable.

 In his second Grand Slam final, he witnessed first-hand what Djokovic is like when his God-mode is activated at his favourite venue in the world.
-And perhaps the experience will push him forward just Djokovic was pushed when he first ran into Federer and Nadal.
+And perhaps the experience will push him forward just like Djokovic was pushed when he first ran into Federer and Nadal.

 The path to the final wasn’t as smooth sailing as it usually is for Djokovic and he wasn’t even close to 100% for a few matches but he found a way to overcome it all.
 Indeed, as far as the Serb is concerned, all’s well that ends well.